 Flash floods represent different forecast and detection challenges because they are not always caused by meteorological phenomena.
 Flash floods result when favorable meteorologic and hydrologic conditions exist together.
-Although heavy rainfall is necessary, a given amount and duration of rainfall may or may not result in a flash flood, depending on the hydrologic characteristics of the watershed where it is raining.
+Although heavy rainfall is often necessary, a given amount and duration of rainfall may or may not result in a flash flood, depending on the hydrologic characteristics of the watershed where it is raining.
 Variables include:

-- how strong the stream is flowing
+- how quickly the storm is moving

 - how porous the soil is and how much water it already holds

-- how much surface is paved and won't absorb water
+- how much of the land surface is paved and won't absorb water

-What we do: Coastal and Inland Flooding Observation and Warning (CI-FLOW) is a collaborative prototype real-time system that predicts total water level in North Carolina.
+What we do: Coastal and Inland Flooding Observation and Warning (CI-FLOW) is a collaborative prototype real-time system that predicts integrated water level in North Carolina.
 CI-FLOW captures the complex interaction between rainfall, river flows, waves, tides, and storm surge, and how they will impact ocean and water levels.
 CI-FLOW is being tested in real-time when coastal storms approach North Carolina.
-NOAA NWS forecasters have access to CI-FLOW during these events to provide feedback on how well the CI-FLOW system estimates total water level.
+NOAA NWS forecasters have access to CI-FLOW during these events to provide feedback on how well the CI-FLOW system estimates integrated water level.
 NSSL, with support from the NOAA National Sea Grant leads the unique interdisciplinary team of federal, state, university and private partners.

 Forecasters can usually tell in advance when conditions are right for flash floods to occur, but there is often little lead-time for an actual warning.
 (By contrast, flooding on large rivers can sometimes be predicted days ahead).
 Scientists are working to understand the types of storms that have high precipitation rates and long duration, and to determine what factors can be used in forecast models and in forecast operations to help forecast floods.

-What we do: NSSL developed and implemented the real-time Multi-Radar Multi-Sensor system in 2004, integrating data from multiple radar networks, surface and upper air observations, lightning detection systems, satellite and numerical weather prediction models.
+What we do: NSSL developed and implemented a real-time Multi-Radar Multi-Sensor system in 2004, integrating data from multiple radar networks, surface and upper air observations, lightning detection systems, satellite and numerical weather prediction models.
 The data is used to estimate and forecast precipitation locations, amounts, and types.

 In order to evaluate the forecasting tools, scientists need observations of flash flooding.
 We've assembled flash flood observations from USGS automated discharge measurements, trained spotter reports from the NWS, and from NSSL's Severe Hazards Analysis and Verification Experiment (SHAVE).
 This database is available for community research purposes.